 The details surrounding exactly when tax deposits are due on stock compensation come up regularly in the NASPP Discussion Forum.
-In honor of our NASPP Ask the Expert's webcast today on Restricted Stock and Unit Awards, I'd like to summarize the issue.
+I'd like to summarize the issue.

 IRS $100,000 Deposit Rule